yinwang0/pysonar2/README.md

     java -jar target/pysonar-2.0-SNAPSHOT.jar /usr/lib/python2.7 ./html

-You should find some interactive HTML files inside the _html_ directory after this process.
+You should find some interactive HTML files inside the _html_ directory after this process (will take a few minutes).

+### Memory Usage

-Note: PySonar2 doesn't need much memory to do analysis (1GB is probably enough), but for generating the HTML files, you may need a lot of memory (~4GB for Python 2.5 standard lib).
-This is due to the highlighting code not using more sophisticated ways of doing it.
+All serious static analysis tools require a lot of memory to run.
+PySonar2 doesn't need much memory to do analysis.
+1GB is probably enough for analyzing a medium sized project such as the standard library or Django.
+But for generating the HTML files, you may need a lot of memory (~4GB for Python 2.5 standard lib).
+This is due to the highlighting code I added to the demo not using sophisticated ways of doing it.
 The situation may change soon.